 PGA Boulevard is also the home to Palm Beach State College Campus and the Eissey Campus Theater.

-At the East end of PBA Boulevard, the road extends to Singer Island, home to spectacular high-rise luxury condominiums and hotels (including Eau Palm Beach, previously the Ritz Carlton and Marriott Beach Resort and Spa) that line the beautiful pure white sand beaches and overlook the Atlantic Ocean.
+At the East end of PGA Boulevard, the road extends to Singer Island, home to spectacular high-rise luxury condominiums and hotels that line the beautiful pure white sand beaches and overlook the Atlantic Ocean.